 In those days cops supported just a single style and you couldn’t even turn individual cops off.
 Eventually, we realized

 that in the Ruby community there were so many competing styles and preferences that it was going to be really

 challenging to find one set of defaults that makes everyone happy.
 Part of this was Ruby’s own culture and philosophy,

 part was the lack of common standards for almost 20 years.
 It’s hard to undo any of those, but it’s also not really necessary.

-The early feedback we got lead us to adopt of philosophy of (extreme) configurability and flexibility, and trying to account for every common style of programming in Ruby.
+The early feedback we got led us to adopt a philosophy of (extreme) configurability and flexibility, and trying to account for every common style of programming in Ruby.
 While we still believe that there’s a lot of merit to just sticking to the community style guides, we acknowledge that Ruby is all about diversity and doing things the way that makes you happy.
 Whatever style preferences you have RuboCop is there for you.
 That’s our promises and our guarantee.
 Within the subjective limits of sanity that is.

 So, what to do next?
 While you can peruse the documentation in whatever way you’d like, here are a few recommendations: